Recipe and photos for this Green Grapefruit Smoothie Recipe were updated 1/4/19. Most of the original writing remains.

-We all know how difficult it can be to eat well in the bleak midwinter.
-That’s why I’m hoping this post will provide a little inspiration to get those greens in, especially when the thought of eating a cold, crisp salad in these temperatures is far from attractive.
+It’s not news to anyone that it can be difficult to eat well in the bleak midwinter.
+That’s why I’m hoping this post will provide a little inspiration to eat your greens, especially when the thought of eating a cold, crisp salad in these temperatures is far from attractive.

 I absolutely love grapefruit during this time of year.
 It’s so refreshing, and seems to quench my thirst and rejuvenate my seasonal dryness in all the right ways!
-In this Green Grapefruit Smoothie, the grapefruit is paired with kale (hence the “green” in the name).
-Both of these foods can have pretty strong, possibly polarizing flavors, so I also added a banana for good measure.
-This seemed to tie everything together perfectly!
+In this green grapefruit smoothie, the grapefruit is paired with kale.
+Both of these foods can have pretty strong flavors, so I added a banana for good measure.
+This tied everything together perfectly, balancing the tartness from the grapefruit and earthiness from the greens!

 There are also some chia seeds in the recipe.
 You can’t even taste them, but they provide a healthy dose of plant-based omega-3 fatty acids and fiber.
 A win-win, huh?

-Finally, you can make this smoothie in any ol’ blender.
-But if you’re looking to up your blender game in 2019, my two favorite options are the NutriBullet and Vitamix E310 (affiliate links).
+You can make this smoothie in any ol’ blender.
+However, if you’re looking to up your blender game, my two favorite options are the NutriBullet and Vitamix E310.
+I also like using a grapefruit knife when cutting out the wedges.
+Of course, any knife works, but if you eat a lot of grapefruit, you may appreciate having one!

 📖 Recipe